Have a laptop with 8GB of RAM and want to run AI locally?

 Not every task requires GPT-4.
 Summarizing text,

-answering questions, rephrasing an article — a model that weighs less than one 4K movie
+answering questions, retelling an article — a model that weighs less

 Text tasks are the broadest category: from simple chat to document analysis